Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

-Even with a more precise calculation, our conclusion will remain valid: the energy of a tau must be much larger than that of a muon in order to deposit the same amount of energy within the detector volume.
-The $\tau$ track signal is often neglected (c.f., \cite{Learned:1980jh}), and even if this track turns out to favor a muon, we encourage optimizing tools for through-going taus.
+The energies required to deposit $\sim\!
+2.6$~PeV calculated here are indicative.
+Uncertainty in tau photonuclear losses affects the visible signal \cite{DeYoung:2006fg} and a more thorough investigation should be carried out by IceCube.
+Even with a more precise calculation, our conclusion will remain valid: the energy of a tau must be much larger than that of a muon in order to deposit the same amount of track energy.
+The $\tau$-track signal is often neglected (cf., \cite{Learned:1980jh}), and even if this track turns out to favor a muon, we encourage optimizing tools for through-going taus.

-{\bf Implications and Conclusions:} Even a single such highly-energetic track event gives a first direct hint of an astrophysical neutrino flux beyond that already firmly discovered.
-For $E_\nu \!\gtrsim\!
-10$~PeV we are beyond the Glashow resonance.
-A track event due to a tau gives us insight into the astrophysical neutrino spectrum at energies approaching $E_\nu \!\sim\!
+{\bf Implications and Conclusions.} IceCube discovered astrophysical neutrinos via an abundance of $\lesssim\,$PeV events.
+Even a single highly-energetic $E_\nu \!\gtrsim\!
+10$~PeV event is a first direct hint of neutrinos beyond the Glashow resonance, though a deficit of $\sim\,$6~PeV Glashow showers precludes a simple power-law description spanning these regimes.
+A tau track event would give insight into the astrophysical neutrino spectrum approaching $E_\nu \!\sim\!
 100$~PeV.

-The rates from our spectral models are in plausible ranges to source a track event; however, puzzles remain.
-For instance, the $\varphi_7$ rate of $\bar{\nu}_e e$ events does not leave room to raise flux normalization to increase its muon rate and it yields few $\tau$ tracks.
-Events from $\varphi_9$ tend toward very-high energies.
-Model $\varphi_8$ yields the most muons and a sizable $\tau$ track fraction.

-{\it Angular Distributions:} Fig.~\ref{angspec} compares the angular distributions for our model fluxes of muons with $E_\mu \!>\!
-5$~PeV and through-going $E_\tau \!>\!
-50$~PeV taus.
-IceCube expects to see some PeV muons from cosmic-ray interactions in the atmosphere.
-We estimate this background by relating the muon spectrum at the ice surface to that reaching the detector accounting for energy loss (e.g., \cite{Gaisser:1990vg}).
-Being concerned with PeV energies and above, we use a spectrum approximate to the prompt flux in IceCube \cite{Aartsen:2015nss}, taking $dN/dE_\mu \propto E_\mu^{-3}$, neglecting muon bundles (discussed by IceCube \cite{Aartsen:2015nss}).

-In Fig.~\ref{angspec}, we also show the angular distribution of atmospheric muons with $E_\mu \!>\!
-5$~PeV at the detector depth.
-We see the region that is effectively background limited by these muons.
-The column of ice is sufficient to effectively eliminate these as background at angles $\lesssim\!
-10^\circ$ above the horizon, with the direction of the track being well below this range.
-A prompt PeV neutrino flux should be steeper with a lower normalization than the $E_\nu^{-2.6}$ model \cite{Kopper2015,Bhattacharya:2015jpa}, with a $<\!0.01$\% probability of an atmospheric origin for the track event \cite{Schoenen2015}.

-{\it Standard Model and Beyond:} While we quote event rates above for all upgoing directions, the $2.6 \!\pm\!
-0.3$~PeV track event comes from a relatively large angle below the horizon.
-This becomes suspicious if similar tracks are not soon detected from downgoing and shallower angles.
-We have seen that the cutoffs in the Fig.~\ref{angspec} angular distributions are flattened if Earth opacity is decreased.
-This could occur if $\sigma_{\rm CC}(E_\nu)$ saturates at $\gtrsim\,$PeV due to non-linear small-$x$ QCD effects (e.g., \cite{Henley:2005ms}).

-New-physics effects are also confronted.
-We note here that a multi-PeV track is already at odds with some neutrino decay models \cite{Baerwald:2012kc,Pakvasa:2012db}.
-It also pushes back bounds on Lorentz invariance violating scenarios (e.g., \cite{Stecker:2014xja,Diaz:2013wia,Anchordoqui:2014hua,Learned:2014vya,Tomar:2015fha}).
-We defer more detailed examination of event flavor ratios to elsewhere.